gjburke/boview/docs/ARCHITECTURE.md

     1. Feature extraction
     2. Weight prediction

-Each stage will be separated into its own part of the package, and you'll be able to step through each age by itself.
+Each stage will be separated into its own part of the package, and you'll be able to step through each stage by itself.

 # Tools